Key Takeaways

 The optimization framework allows companies to measure how their teams use resources.
 You can then use this data to allocate budget between departments, build strategic initiatives, and help employees understand how to reduce cloud costs.

 Some cost management practices can do more harm than good.
-For example, blindly turning off unused instances and applications can disrupt your staff’s workflow.
+For example, blindly turning off unused instances and cloud-based applications can disrupt your staff’s workflow.
 This will force them to use independent software (shadow IT) that can compromise your cybersecurity.

 But effective cloud cost management won’t frustrate your employees or force them to use unapproved tools.
 Consequently, cost optimization can reduce the risks of data breaches.